mohmiim/MLIntroduction/session-2/README.md

 <img src="images/confusionmatrix.png" height="300" width="500">
 </p>

-A quick glance at the confusion matrix will allow you to compare the predicted classes to the actually and what classes get misclassified and what was the misclassification.
-We want the Diagonal to have the heights number since this reflect that predication matched the true class.
+A quick glance at the confusion matrix will allow you to compare the predicted classes to the actual, what classes get misclassified and what was the misclassification.
+We want the Diagonal to have the highest number since this reflects that predication matched the true class.

 The module we used before to print our the precision and F1 score, comes with a handy function for showing the confusion matrix.
 Here is how we can show our confusion matrix

-we will modify out test function we did before to look like this
+we will modify the test function we did before to look like this

 ```python
 	from sklearn.metrics import confusion_matrix, classification_report